zulip/zulip/templates/zerver/help/move-content-to-another-topic.md

 {!message-actions-menu.md!}

-1. Select **Move message** or **Edit message** (only one of these options will be shown).
-If you do not see either option, you do not have permission to move this message.
+1. Select **Move message**.
+If you do not see this option, you do not have permission to move this message.

 1. Set the destination topic.